release-it/release-it/README.md

 release-it --no-npm.publish
 ```

-## Interactive vs. non-interactive mode
+## Interactive vs. CI mode

 By default, release-it is **interactive** and allows you to confirm each task before execution:

 <img src="./assets/release-it-interactive.gif?raw=true" height="290">

-By using the `-n` option (i.e. **non-interactive**), the process is fully automated without prompts.
-The configured
-tasks will be executed as demonstrated in the first animation above.
+By using the `--ci` option, the process is fully automated without prompts.
+The configured tasks will be executed as

-On a Continuous Integration (CI) environment, the non-interactive mode is activated automatically.
+demonstrated in the first animation above.
+On a Continuous Integration (CI) environment, this non-interactive mode is
+activated automatically.

+Note: the old `-n` (or `--non-interactive`) option still works and is identical to `--ci`.

 ## Latest version